XoopsDocs/xmf-cookbook/en/book/jsonwebtokens/README.md

 Clicking the button will invoke the same script through Ajax, including the JWT in the headers.

 When invoked through Ajax, the script verifies the token from the header.
 Tokens are only valid for 2 minutes after being issued.
-This might be too short for a real application, but it demonstrates expiration quickly.
+This might be too short for a real application, but it quickly demonstrates expiration.

 This example script can be copied into almost any module directory in XOOPS and run.
 Watching the interaction through the javascript console or developer tools demonstrates the full cycle of interaction.